-92. The senior manager may retain the services of a professional engineer or other consultant to assist the senior manager, Finance and Audit Committee and Council to carry out their obligations under this Part.
+92. The Band Manager may retain the services of a professional engineer or other consultant to assist the Band Manager, Finance and Audit Committee and Council to carry out their obligations under this Part.

 Policy for Information or Involvement of Members